Ahmedmostafa2000/mask_detection_model/readme.md

 ## results:
 - the best model got an accuracy of 90% accuracy on training set, 93.5% accuracy on the developement set and 91% on the testing set
 - the model has a weak tendency to sky_blue objects such as towels, shirts and what so ever in the presence of a face (further investigation soon isa)  [I will put the unrecognized images in a folder]
-- the model has a problem with differing between mask on a face and in picture, partially it would be solved with face recog, but another issue arises which is a face with a mask but the face is not covered by the mask
+- the model has a problem with differing between mask on a face and in picture, partially it would be addressed with face recog, but another issue arises which is a face with a mask but the face is not covered by the mask
 - the model have the far face wearing mask issue, which also can be solved by using a face recognition before using the model
 - The model have a problem with detecting black masks in a large image